adamajammary/libsdl2gui/README.md

 double LSG_GetProgressValue(const std::string& id);
 ```

-Returns the value of the \<progress-bar\> component as a percent between 0 and 1.
+Returns the value of the progress bar as a percent between 0 and 1.

 Parameters